PFCalanca/PFCalanca/README.md

 # Hello, Everyone! 👋

 I'm **Paulo Calanca**, a Data Engineer passionate about building robust data solutions.
-Currently, I work in the tourism sector at Bancorbrás, with previous experience in the finance and education industries (including Alura, the largest Edtech in Latin America).
+Currently, I work in the tourism sector at Bancorbrás, with previous experience in the finance and education industries.

 ---